JoshuaBoyceHyland/GamesEngineering2/GoTesting/Readme.md

 You should have received a copy of the GNU General Public License
 along with GNU Emacs.
 If not, see the [GNU licence web page](http://www.gnu.org/licenses/).

-## Leet Code Problem
-This problem is taken from [the Leet code website](https://leetcode.com)
 ##  Description:
-Given an array of integers nums and an integer target, return indices of the two numbers such that they add up to target.

-You may assume that each input would have exactly one solution, and you may not use the same element twice.
-You can return the answer in any order.

 ### Example 1:
  **Input:** nums = [2,7,11,15], target = 9